ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPresentationLanguage*

-Sets the presentation language using a full BCP 47 value, including script, region, and variant (e.g., "en-US", "es-US").
-This function allows users to customize the language settings for their interface or content presentation, enhancing accessibility and personalization.
+Allows users to set their preferred presentation language for content, ensuring a personalized viewing experience tailored to their language preferences.
+This setting impacts the language used for on-screen text, menus, and other presentation elements.

 ### Related Functions
 [getPresentationLanguage](#getPresentationLanguage) : Retrieves the currently set presentation language.

 ### Events